-Last year we spent more than £1.5 million in Gloucestershire Wiltshire and Oxfordshire setting up the airshow.
+We spend more than £1.5 million in Gloucestershire, Wiltshire and Oxfordshire setting up the airshow.
 When accommodation, food, fuel and other sundries are added, it is estimated that millions more is generated in the surrounding counties, with the service and tourism industries receiving the biggest boost.

 The Air Tattoo provides a number of employment opportunities.
-The majority of RAFCTE's permanent staff live in Wiltshire, Gloucestershire and Oxfordshire, with at least nine coming from the immediate area.
-A further 29 staff members are employed on temporary contracts.
+The majority of RAFCTE's permanent staff live in Wiltshire, Gloucestershire and Oxfordshire, and we recruit heavily from the local areas for temporary staff around the show.

 Local homeowners turn spare rooms into B&B accommodation while homes with drives 'rent out' private parking spaces.

 As in previous years, a limited number of complimentary Air Tattoo tickets are regularly made available to schools, charities and organisations in the area - on a rotational basis - to help them raise money.

 We sponsor the Outstanding Business Student of the Year Award for students at Farmor's School as part of the Fairford and Lechlade Business Club Awards.

 residents for their support, the Air Tattoo has a special offer on tickets.
 Residents are eligible for two half-price tickets per residential household for either Friday 14 July or Sunday 16 July.